 The East West Rail scheme will re-establish a rail link between Cambridge and Oxford to improve connections between East Anglia and central, southern and western England.

-Development of this section – in two phases – will introduce direct rail passenger services between Bedford and Oxford, Milton Keynes and Oxford, and Milton Keynes and London Marylebone via Aylesbury.
+Development of this section – in two phases – will introduce direct rail passenger services between Oxford and Bletchley/Milton Keynes.

 This phase completed in December 2016 and upgraded the rail connection between Oxford and Bicester.
 The first new section of railway, connecting Oxford Parkway and Bicester, opened in October 2015, with the section linking Oxford and Oxford Parkway completing in December 2016.